groupultra/sdk-public/projects/demo/DemoTutorial.md

 ```

 ## Overriding self.on_join_channel(action) and self.on_leave_channel(action)
-When users join or leave channels it's time to update the band.real_characters() list.
+When users join or leave channels it's time to update the channel.real_characters() list.
 Lets also send a message to let people know:

 ```